ecmwf/metview-docs/docs/confluence/customising_your_plot.rst

 Linking the Coastlines icon with the Geographical View Icon
 ***********************************************************

-Although they can be used separately, the `Coastlines <https://confluence.ecmwf.int/display/METV/Coastlines>`_ icon can be linked into the *Geographical View* icon through the concept of *embedded* icons.
+Although they can be used separately, the :ref:`Coastlines <mcoast_icon>` icon can be linked into the *Geographical View* icon through the concept of *embedded* icons.

-Notice that a *Geographical View* icon editor contains a place for an embedded `Coastlines <https://confluence.ecmwf.int/display/METV/Coastlines>`_ icon.
+Notice that a *Geographical View* icon editor contains a place for an embedded :ref:`Coastlines <mcoast_icon>` icon.
 If you drop a `Coastline <https://confluence.ecmwf.int/display/METV/Coastlines>`_ 's icon here and apply the changes, then the *Geographical View* icon will use your chosen coastlines.

 .. image:: /_static/customising_your_plot/embedded-coastlines-icon.png